jamcalli/Pulsarr/README.md

 ### ElfHosted

 [ElfHosted](https://store.elfhosted.com/elf/jamcalli/) is a Platform-as-a-Service (PaaS) provider that offers managed hosting for self-hosted applications, including Pulsarr.
-ElfHosted handles infrastructure management, security updates, and system maintenance, allowing users to focus on configuring and using their applications.
+The platform handles infrastructure management, security updates, and system maintenance, allowing users to focus on configuring and using their applications.

-ElfHosted provides pre-configured streaming media bundles that integrate Pulsarr with popular media server applications (Plex, Jellyfin, Emby) and automation tools (Radarr, Sonarr).
+They provide pre-configured streaming media bundles that integrate Pulsarr with popular media server applications (Plex, Jellyfin, Emby) and automation tools (Radarr, Sonarr).
 The platform includes community support through their [Discord server](https://discord.elfhosted.com) and maintains [documentation](https://docs.elfhosted.com) for their services.

 For users who prefer managed hosting over self-deployment, ElfHosted offers an alternative to manual installation and maintenance.